OlaszPL/Object_oriented_programming_course/README.md

 # Object Oriented Programming Course - AGH University of Krakow (2024/25)

 This repository consists of solutions to the tasks from the Object Oriented Programming course at AGH University of Krakow for the 2024/25 academic year.
-The instructions for the tasks can be found [here](https://github.com/Soamid/obiektowe-lab).
+The instructions for the tasks can be found [here](https://github.com/Soamid/obiektowe-lab) (in Polish).

 ## Branches